pauldoust/2019-net-i/README.md

 ## Running the hub

+There are no external libraries required to install "EMMA Torrent" Hub.

+Recommended Python Version  3.5+

+Supported Operating Systems:  Linux, Windows 7+

 Before running the hub, check out *config.py* file's **constants used** section to specify the parameters of the server.
 Make sure the PORT is unoccupied.